SirCrocker/kronecker-chenc-for-arduino/README.md

 ## More Information

-For more information about the algorithm and its performance read the original paper at https://ieeexplore.ieee.org/document/9146283.
+For more information about the algorithm and its performance read the original paper by Fazal E-Asim et al. at https://ieeexplore.ieee.org/document/9146283.

 ### Implementation details